mpara0/mpara0/README.md

 I have experience with **Git, Google App Engine, Web Development, and Android Studio**

-Fun Fact: I have a tendency to spell my name with either a C or K - legally speaking, it's spelled with a C. I've only used to spell my name with a K for anything "Polish-affiliated" such as 	🇵🇱 school and anything relating to the Polish-Democracy (my name is spelled with a K on my Polish Passport) but now I mixed it interchangeably
+**Fun Fact:** I have a tendency to spell my name with either a C or K - legally speaking, it's spelled with a C. I've only used to spell my name with a K for anything "Polish-affiliated" such as 	🇵🇱 school and ties with Poland (my name is spelled with a K on my Polish Passport).
+I used to hate spelling my name with a K, but I like to use it interchangeably for fun and no - I am not trying to go through the struggles of legally changing one consonant of my name